ppy/osu-wiki/wiki/Tournaments/osu!_at_UCSD/TGEX_2022/en.md

 - [osu! at UCSD Discord server](https://discord.gg/DqBVmv5Knx)
 - [Triton Gaming Discord server](https://discord.gg/tritongaming)

-## Format
+## Tournament format

-TGEX 2022 was a 1-on-1 double-elimination tournament with a seeding round before the bracket.
+The tournament hosted at TGEX 2022 was a 1v1 double-elimination tournament with a seeding round before the bracket.
 More details and rules can be found in the ["Info & Rules" tab of the main spreadsheet](https://docs.google.com/spreadsheets/d/1eckyCyhWb1Y2bNuopxzE-C-XSJ4Qil0t5utQykW3vTA/edit#gid=1843073213).

 ## Organisation